intfoundation/intchain-docs/docs/json-rpc/5-del.md

 4. `gasPrice`: `QUANTITY` - (optional, default: To be determined) Integer of the gasPrice used for each paid gas.

 ### Returns
-`EpochNumber`, hex string - Current epoch number.
+`EpochNumber` - Integer of current epoch number.

 ### Example